lexermal/website-weixler-me/blog/K3s Applications/Install Gitlab.md

 ```
 helm upgrade --install gitlab pascaliske/gitlab -f values.yml -n gitlab --create-namespace
 ```
-If you change settings in the values.yml file and run the upgrade command from above, you need to run this command in the pod to apply the changes ```gitlab-ctl reconfigure```.
+If you change settings in the values.yml file and run the upgrade command from above, you need to run this command in the pod to apply the changes ```gitlab-ctl reconfigure && update-permissions```.

 ## Make Gitlab reachable